 As we approach the falls, you’ll hear the powerful sound of cascading water and feel the refreshing mist on your face.
 If you’re looking for a bit of fun, visit Grampians Adventure Golf for an experience that will not soon be forgotten.

 Spend the night at Hall’s Gap and enjoy dinner and drinks at the Paper Scissors Rock Brew Co. on the main street.
-Halls Gap has a number of different options for accommodation from Apartments, Tourist park cabins and a top-quality YHA Hostel.
+Halls Gap has different accommodation options, from Apartments, Tourist park cabins and a top-quality YHA Hostel.

 Day 4: Yarra Valley

-Start your day with a coffee and a bite to eat at the Halls Gap Bakery before heading off towards the Yarra Valley.
+Start your day with a coffee and a bite at the Halls Gap Bakery before heading towards the Yarra Valley.
+Grab a meat Pie with sauce and a snot block (Vanilla Slice) for breakfast.
 The Yarra Valley is 312 kilometres from Halls Gap on your 7-day self-drive itinerary for Victoria.

-You could break up the strip with a stop at St Anne’s Vineyard, near Ballarat which is about the halfway point of the journey.
-After all, it will be a day all about wine if you’re visiting the Yarra Valley.
+You could break up the strip with a stop at St Anne’s Vineyard, near Ballarat, about the journey’s halfway point.
+Grab yourself a cheeky bottle of Moscato to drink late on.
+After all, it will be a day of wine if you visit the Yarra Valley.

 The Yarra Valley offers you two different choices, you can drink wine or see animals, the choice is yours.
-If you’re keen on some of the best wine in Victoria, then head to Domaine Chandon or Yerring Station.
+If you’re keen on some of Victoria’s best food and wine, head to Domaine Chandon or Yerring Station.
 Domaine Chandon is owned by the French company that produces the famous Dom Perignon.

 Day 5: Wilsons Promontory National Park

-If you’re the adventurous type, you could get up before sun up and take a hot air balloon ride over the Yarra Valley.
+If you’re adventurous, you could get up before sun up and take a hot air balloon ride over the Yarra Valley.
 The drive from the Yarra Valley to Wilson’s Promontory will take you through the rolling hills of South Gippsland.

-There are a couple of choices depending on what day you are in Wilson’s Promontory.
-We highly recommend going on the 2.5-hour Wilson’s Promontory Eco Cruise with Pennicott Wilderness Tours.
+Depending on what day you are in Wilson’s Promontory, there are a couple of choices.
+We highly recommend the 2.5-hour Wilson’s Promontory Eco Cruise with Pennicott Wilderness Tours.

-If the tours are not running on the day you’re at the Prom as it’s locally called, we recommend you stop at Gurneys Cidery just out of Foster before heading onto the Prom.
-Drive to Tidal River and take a walk on Norman Beach and then a short hike through the hinterland to Squeaky Beach.
+If the tours are not running on the day you’re at the Prom, as it’s locally called, we recommend you stop at Gurneys Cidery just out of Foster before heading onto the Prom.
+Drive to Tidal River take a walk on Norman Beach, and then take a short hike through the hinterland to Squeaky Beach.

 Looking for more amazing beaches?
 Here are the very best Victorian beaches